L'Avventura: Critical response

 Despite the film's eventual lionization by film scholars, the film received a harsh reception at its opening in May at the 1960 Cannes Film Festival.
 It is one of the festival's more notorious reactions.
 According to Vitti, the screening of Cannes was a real-life drama.
 From the opening titles, despite the film's serious tone, laughs erupted in a dark theater packed with critics and photographers.
 Laughs continued through the runtime, joined by boos.
 Gene Youngblood said that audience members usually booed during long sequences where nothing happened to further the film's plot, but has asserted that "quite a lot is happening in these scenes".
 Antonioni and Vitti, who claimed she was sobbing, fled the theater.

-The next day, however, the filmmakers were sent a list of signatures from established filmmakers and writers who declared that L'Avventura was the best movie screened at Cannes.
+The next day, however, the filmmakers were sent a list of signatures from established filmmakers and writers who declared that L'Avventura was the best film screened at Cannes.
 After a second screening, the film went on to win the Jury Prize at the same festival, and went on to international box office success and what has been described as "hysteria".
 Youngblood described the trilogy of which L'Avventura is the first component as a "unified statement about the malady of the emotional life in contemporary times".

 Bosley Crowther of The New York Times called the film a "weird adventure" and praised its cinematography and performances.
 Andrew Sarris of The Village Voice called it the movie-going phenomenon of 1961, and praised Antonioni's depiction of characters that cannot communicate with each other.
-Stanley Kauffmann of The New Republic wrote that "Antonioni is trying to exploit the unique powers of the film as distinct from the theater...He attempts to get from film the same utility of the medium itself as a novelist whose point is not story but mood and character and for whom the texture of the prose works as much as what he says in the prose".
+Stanley Kauffmann of The New Republic wrote that "Antonioni is trying to exploit the unique powers of the film as distinct from the theater. ...
+He attempts to get from film the same utility of the medium itself as a novelist whose point is not story but mood and character and for whom the texture of the prose works as much as what he says in the prose".

+On the review aggregator website Rotten Tomatoes, 94% of 52 critics' reviews are positive, with an average rating of 9/10.
+The website's consensus reads: "L'Avventura marks a bewitchingly ambiguous milestone in Antonioni's career -- and European cinema in general."

 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker".

 Alexander Walker judged it the best film ever made.